-3.1 The Data Parallel Framework for Zonal Statistics
+3.1 Data Parallel Framework

-The data parallel framework for scalable and high-performance zonal statistics is shown in Fig. 1.
+The data parallel framework for high-performance zonal statistics is shown in Fig. 1.
 Note that we use solid arrows to show data processing steps and dashed arrows to show the correspondences among data used in different components in the framework.
-Following our previous study (Zhang and You 2012b), the point coordinates and polygon vertices are stored as arrays with each element has a fixed length, instead of storing them as objects that may have variable lengths.
-Although not shown in Fig. 1 due to space limit, a polygon index array is constructed to store the first vertex positions of the polygons to efficiently access polygon vertex arrays on both GPUs (for coalesced memory accesses) and CPUs (for cache-friendly memory accesses).
-Since the GPU-based zonal statistics technique is built on top of the point-in-polygon test based spatial joins, we reuse the relevant data parallel designs presented in (Zhang et al 2014) including sortbased point indexing, grid-file based polygon MBB (Minimum Bounding Box) rasterization and indexing and binary search based spatial filtering and nested-loop based spatial refinement.
-The GPU-based point-in-polygon test technique (Zhang and You 2012a) is plugged into spatial refinement to implement the required zonal statistics functionality.
-These designs are extended for scalability when necessary and will to be described in their respective subsections next.
-As both the previous implementations and the implementations for new extensions can be realized using either data parallel primitives supported by parallel libraries (e.g., Thrust) or nested loops with regular data access patterns and can be efficiently realized by using native GPU programming languages (e.g. CUDA), we consider both new designs for individual components and the overall framework data parallel.
+Following our previous studies [13], the point coordinates and polygon vertices are stored as arrays with each element has a fixed length, instead of storing them as objects that may have variable lengths.
+Although not shown in Fig. 1 due to space limit, a polygon index array is constructed to store the first vertex positions of polygons to efficiently access polygon vertex arrays on both GPUs (for coalesced memory accesses) and CPUs (for cache-friendly memory accesses).
+Since the GPU-based zonal statistics technique is built on top of the point-in-polygon test based spatial joins, we reuse the relevant data parallel designs presented in [9] including sort-based point indexing, grid-file based polygon MBB (Minimum Bounding Box) rasterization and indexing, and, binary search based spatial filtering and nestedloop based spatial refinement.
+The GPU-based point-in-polygon test technique [6] is plugged into spatial refinement to implement the required zonal statistics functionality.
+These designs are extended when necessary and will be described in their respective subsections next.
+As both the previous implementations and the implementations for new extensions can be realized using either data parallel primitives supported by parallel libraries (e.g., Thrust that comes with CUDA SDK) or nested loops with regular data access patterns and can be efficiently realized by using native GPU programming languages (e.g. CUDA), we consider both the new designs for individual components and the overall framework data parallel [15].